Unlock SEO success: Learn how we use HubSpot Marketing Hub for SEO, boost rankings, increase organic traffic, and optimize our content for success.

 Before we get too far into the weeds, let's pause for a quick definition of terms.
 SEO stands for Search engine optimization and refers to tactics and activities that work together to drive your page up the rankings on search engine results pages.
 The ultimate goal of SEO is to rank above the fold on the first page of results for your chosen keywords.

 This is a long game to increase the visibility of your website.
 Using keywords you choose, you optimize each page of your site, from the home page to individual blog posts and even the About Us page, so that each page will rank when someone searches for those keywords.
 There are both on- and off-page techniques for achieving this; however, that's for several other posts.
-For today, what's important to keep in mind is that SEO is a significant topic that boils down to optimizing your website for organic search results.
+For today, what's important to keep in mind is that SEO is a significant topic that boils down to optimizing your website for organic search results to eventually increase traffic and lead conversions.
 Many of these practices are technically free, as you can do them yourself instead of hiring an agency, so you're only spending your time getting it done.